episerver/netcore-preview/README.md

 ## Netcore Preview

-This preview repository is early access to the latest Episerver packages targeting Netcore 5.
+This preview repository is early access to the latest Episerver packages targeting .NET 5.
 Here we will collect feedback through github issues regarding specific issues when upgrading your addons or projects.

 ---